Antony-SS/perception-stack/README.md

 ## Design Philosphy

 Everything in this repo is built around the `DataStream` and `BaseInstance` classes.
-Without getting too philosophical, all times series data is made up of a series of instances with a timestamp and index, where each instance is associated with piece of data, like an image.
+All times series data is made up of a series of instances with a timestamp and index, where each instance is associated with piece of data, like an image.

 The `DataStream` class provides a structured framework for iterating through, and accessing these instances.
 Implementing a subclass of a `DataStream` is as simple as defining the `timestamps` and `make_instance` functions!